jiawen5/send-email-with-python/README.md

 # send-email-with-python

 ## Usage
-config your email account and password, then
+config your email account and authorization code, then

 ```sh
 python pyemail.py